 Through our three-semester cohort-based model, participants will have the opportunity to connect regularly with peers, faculty and staff.
 Events and meetings offer a safe space within which all participants come together to be their authentic selves, learn from one another, and realize their potential as leaders and community members.

 The program’s structure is composed of general meetings with the full LFP cohort and faculty or staff (known as “companions”).
-Additionally, fellows will attend the Rhode Island Conference on Values-Based Leadership at Providence College and a daytime Leadership Fellows retreat in Providence, each of which includes activities facilitated by community, business, and non-profit leaders.
-Fellows will also serve as sophomore participants, or junior/senior leaders of the Transformations Leadership Retreat each September.
+Additionally, first-year fellows will attend the Rhode Island Conference on Values-Based Leadership during the fall semester, and a daytime Leadership Fellows retreat during the spring semester, each of which includes activities facilitated by community, business, and non-profit leaders.
+First-year fellows will also serve as sophomore participants in the Transformations Leadership Retreat each September.
 Supplemental LFP experiences include leading the Transformations Retreat as juniors/seniors, and participating in the PC in DC trip as sophomores/juniors.

 Students can begin as fellows in the fall semester of their sophomore or junior year.
 Current program content is as follows: